AbhilashAynipully/plan-your-tasks/README.md

 ####  As a New Visitor:
 - Visitor would want to understand the purpose of the site from home page.
 - Visitor would want to easily navigate through the interface to use the functions available.
-- Visitor would want to use his preferred theme light or dark.
+- Visitor would want to use their preferred theme light or dark.

 ####  As a Returning Visitor:
 - Visitor would like to navigate/ use the interface without any constraints.
-- Visitor would like to save time with simple interface available.
+- Visitor would like to save time with a simple interface available.

 ## User Experience Design (UXD)
-Website was designed taking into consideration the wide range of possible user demographic.
+Website was designed taking into consideration the wide range of possible user demographics.

-Hence aspects like design, colors and styling was attempted with a simplistic yet elegant approach in order to cater to wide range of user groups.
-One of the major aspect of the light vs dark theme was incorpated into the website for the potential user to choose as per his or her preference.
+Hence, aspects like design, colors and styling were attempted with a simplistic yet elegant approach in order to cater to wide range of user groups.
+One of the major aspect of the Light vs Dark theme was incorpated into the website for the potential user to choose as per their preferences.

-Colors and background styling were designed taking into consideration ease in readability.
+Colors and background styling were designed taking into consideration ease of readability.

 ## Features

 ### Logo
-  - The logo comes up with a small animation and conveys the message that the website focuses on which is to plan and succeed.
+  - The logo comes up as an animation and conveys the message that the website focuses on i.e., to plan and succeed.

   ![Logo](/assets/images/logo.png)

 ### Theme Changer
-  - The theme changer button is available on top of the page for user to immediately switch between light and dark theme as per thier choice.
+  - The theme changer button is available on top of the page for users to immediately switch between Light and Dark themes as per their choice.

   ![Theme Changer button dark mode](/assets/images/theme-changer-dark.png)
   ![Theme Changer button light mode](/assets/images/theme-changer-light.png)